Isaac-Somerville/Neural-Networks-for-Solving-Differential-Equations/README.md

 ### Bibliography

 All sources used are cited here.
-See below for the references I found most important and useful.
+See below for the resources I found most important and useful.

+## Repository Contents
+* **Graphs:** Images and graphs included in the final report.
+* **LagarisProblems:** Code to solve the first eight examples given in the Lagaris paper (chapter 5).
+* **OldVersions:** Draft versions of code included in other folders.
+* **ThreeBodyProblem:** Code to approximate solution bundles to the planar circular restricted three-body problem (chapter 6).
+* **burgersEquations:** Code to approximate the solution to Burger's equation and estimate the equation's unknown parameters (chapter 7).
+* **pthFiles:** Trained networks' parameter values stored in pth files.
+* **FinalReport:** Final dissertation submitted, 55 pages plus appendices.

 ## Packages Used
 * PyTorch Version 1.12.1